 But it wasn’t always like that.

-In a recent interview, Jane Fonda talked about how when she won her first Oscar in 1972.
+In an interview, Jane Fonda talked about how when she won her first Oscar in 1972.
 She wore a black wool Yves Saint Laurent suit she had owned for five years.
 And she did her own makeup and hair.

 But not every star had her good taste.

 When it came to fashion and style, celebrities left on their own to dress themselves made for some truly comical and outrageous red carpet moments.

 We look back at some of the “best” worst outfits at the Oscars.

 Geena Davis – Did she think it was a wedding she was attending instead of the Oscars in 1992?

 Björk – The Icelandic singer’s swan dress is legendary, but for all the wrong reasons.
 It was cartoonish—not to mention not on par with the dress code—but perhaps it suited her kooky sensibilities.